 We are working on the following focus areas:

-- Highway reform – we communicate the need for and benefits of increased transparency and accountability in highway planning and construction.
+- Highway reform – advocating for increased transparency and accountability in highway construction.

-- Travel Demand Management – we work with employers and public transit agencies to co-ordinate strategies which reduce the use of cars and prevent roadway congestion.
+- Travel Demand Management – designing strategies to reduce the use of cars and prevent roadway congestion.

 - Public transit initiatives – lobbying for increased transit connectivity across the state.

 - Exceeding the Limit - A Case For Urgent Reform Of Wisconsin’s Transportation System